OpenFurry/honeycomb/flatpage-defaults/about-credits.md

 <!--
 Dear site staff,

 The creators of Honeycomb respectfully request that this page be left intact, or at least without any subtractions.
-If you need to add anything, feel free, but it's important that the labor that goes into a project like this be recognized.
+If you need to add anything, feel free, but a) some of these are required by the creators, and b) it's important that the labor that goes into a project like this be recognized.

 Cheers,